Catchoom/craftar-example-android-on-device-image-recognition/README.md

 ### Running the examples

-This repository contains the project files and source code of some examples that show how to use the CraftAR Augmented Reality SDK.
+This repository contains the project files and source code of some examples that show how to use the CraftAR On-Device Image Recognition SDK.

 The examples **are included in the SDK distribution with the SDK already linked to the project**.
 The easiest way to use the examples is to